fijoyapp/fijoy/README.md

 ---

-To run the project, simply use `pnpm dev`.
+To run the project, simply use `just dev`.